abishekatp/notes/notes/QC/131_MS_Classical_Information.md

 \end{equation}
 $$

-We have said that the vector is probability vector when its entries sum to 1.
+The entries of the valid probability vector should add upto 1.
 To make the $|\phi_a\rangle$ probability vector we need to normalise it.
-To do that we sum over all the probability values of the each entry of the vector $|\phi_a\rangle$ and divide the vector by that sum. the follwoing equation finds that sum.
+To do that we sum over all the probability values of the each entry of the vector $|\phi_a\rangle$ and divide the vector by that sum. the follwoing equation computes that sum.

 $$
 \begin{equation} \tag{9}